Msall98/carloanfIe2017-18/README.md

 Assignment from Introduction to Computer Programming in FiE UNMC (2017/18)

-As usual, there always an Assignment from the programming class and I with my teammate willing to share the code that we have completed for the assignment.
+As usual, there always an Assignment from the programming class and I with my teammate (Eu Boon) willing to share the code that we have completed for the assignment.

 ***************************************************************************
 P/S: If you’re Da*m lazy, just go to the bottom of the page.